29 Native Plants For North Carolina Gardens

 Purple lovegrass is a clumping grass that makes leafy masses and spreads over time.
 In mid to late summer, flowers bloom in soft masses, creating the effect of a pale pinkish haze above the grassy leaves.

 After flowering, the seed heads turn brown and provide food for browsing birds.
-The plant bunches continue to provide dense ground cover and erosion control during the winter months.
+These North Carolina native plants continue to provide dense ground cover and erosion control during the winter months.

 Rattlesnake Master